Analysis | If California wanted Trump to worry about it, it should have been a swing state

 18

 Trump has made repeatedly clear that he sees his base of support as his political priority.
-He’s also made clear that crises in states that aren’t politically useful — meaning that neither the crisis nor the state’s voters are useful — aren’t things he spends a lot of time focused on.
+He has also made clear that crises in states that aren’t politically useful — meaning that neither the crisis nor the state’s voters are useful — aren’t things he spends a lot of time focused on.
 In the case of California, the wildfires offer only an indirect way to attack the state’s liberal politics and it’s not a place he’s going to win in November.